yuemeanshappy/photogram_yue/README.md

 rp: radius
 sp: smoothing
 ````
-For batch processing in command lines, refer to python scripts
+For batch processing in command lines, refer to python scripts(helicon_focus.py)

 ## IV.
 Establish model
 ### 4.1 remove background of images (build masks on the background)